 - Remember children tend to go backwards if they stop work during the summer so it is a very good idea to keep working during that time. - Many parents find that doing a little less during term time and a little more in the holidays provides a very good balance. - If you are between years or starting late then adjust the work you do to your child's developmental level.
-Some children will benefit from revising year three work over the summer, others will benefit from looking ahead to year four.
-Always err on the side of caution and remember that consolidation is always better than moving ahead at this age.
+Some children will benefit from revising year four work over the summer, others will benefit from looking ahead to year five.
+Always err on the side of caution and remember that consolidation is always better than moving ahead at this age. - Even over the summer of year four we'd still recommend not touching verbal reasoning or non-verbal reasoning.
+It is really far too early.
+Certainly please do not get tempted to do 11 plus papers, in our opinion doing these this early damages chances of success.